Slow Cooker Carnitas Pork Tacos

 Can I omit the beer?

 Definitely.
-While I love the flavor it adds to the crockpot carnitas, you could easily substitute for the same volume of chicken, beef or vegetable stock.
+While I love the flavor it adds to the crockpot carnitas, you could easily substitute for the same volume of chicken, beef or vegetable stock and still enjoy delicious pulled pork tacos.

 Can I use a pressure cooker/instant pot to make these Crockpot Carnitas Tacos?